- 60% believe that home-working would become a right

 If collaboration is key for the way your team works, such as creative departments, how will your spaces change?
 More auditorium, small working rooms, open collaboration areas?
 Will you need open spaces between functions for cross-functional discussion or more small places for intimate one-to-ones.
 If agility is important, how is this reflected in your office design?
 An open door….come on its 2020, not 1998!

 We don’t think you can simply shut the office doors, nor can you go back to how things were.
-These considerations should help guide your decision making and build a better picture of what your employees need.
+These considerations should help guide your decision making and build a better picture of what your employees need while serving as a shining example of our evolved UK recruitment expertise.